 What is carshare?
 Think of it as short-term car rental but with more locations.
 Carshare is a great option for those that are car-free or choose to leave their vehicle at home but still need occasional access to a vehicle.
 Whether it's a small car, an all-wheel drive, a hybrid, or a small truck, there are a variety of carshare vehicles available on campus and throughout central Boulder and Denver.

-CU's Environmental Center subsidizes student access to eGo CarShare and Zipcar.
+CU's Environmental Center subsidizes student access to Colorado CarShare and Zipcar.
 Visit their CU specific websites for complete details, age and eligibility requirements, locations and more:

 Both providers give CU Boulder members discounts.
-All-wheel drives, trucks and mini-vans have higher fees. eGo CarShare offers reduced rates from 11:00 PM – 6:00 AM.
-Please review pricing on the providers' websites, listed above.
+All-wheel drives, trucks and mini-vans have higher fees.
+Colorado CarShare offers reduced rates from 11:00 PM – 6:00 AM.
+Please review pricing on the providers' websites, click logo above.

 Plans and Rates

-Ego CarShare: Students get a special rate.
-Just apply the promo code CUECENTER and use your colorado.edu email for a waived registration fee ($25 value) + $20 in eGo CarShare driving credit!
+Colorado CarShare: Students get a special rate.
+Just apply the promo code CUECENTER and use your colorado.edu email for a waived registration fee ($25 value) + $20 in eGo CarShare driving credit.

-ZipCar: Students get a reduced membership fee ($15) and get $20 of ride credits.
+ZipCar: Students get a reduced membership fee of $25, normally $70.